What is it?

 How far in advance are you booking?

-We typically book around six months in advance.
+Our three locations vary in their booking times.
+The Parkside location typically has the longest wait times.
+Wait times range from 1 month to around 7 months out.
 Note, it is rare that clients cancel these appointments.
 As such, our cancellation list is currently at capacity and it is unlikely that we are able to move appointments earlier.
 Our sincere apologies.